In this post, we have covered about the obligations the employer has with respect to ESI. This covers the general guidelines on ESI for the employer.

 For registration, submit Form 01 to the regional ESI office.
 The declaration forms of all coverable employees have to be filled and submitted to the regional office as well.
 The declaration form is called as Form 1.

-In the case of newly appointed employees, fill and submit the declaration form to the concerned local office soon after the appointment of such employees.
+In case of newly appointed employees, he / she has to fill and submit the declaration form to the concerned local office soon after the appointment of such employees.

 Note: Employees whose gross earnings are less than Rs.
 21, 000 is applicable for ESI.

-Once registered, you will be provided with Employers’ code or number.
+Once registered under this act, you will be provided with Employers’ code or number.
 This number is to be used for all ESI related forms or documents and correspondence with the ESI Corporation.

-In the case of a new joining employee who does not have an identity card or identity certificate, a certificate of employment as Form 86 can be issued which enables them to avail cash/medical benefits.
+In case of a new joining employee who does not have an identity card or identity certificate, a certificate of employment as Form 86 can be issued.
+It enables them to avail cash / medical benefits.